Company Logo - Home Link

 Simply show your pass at the main entrance and you will be given a free ticket for the next available entry time.

-Read our post comparing NYC tourist discount passes to see which one, if any, is best for you.
+Read our post comparing NYC tourist attraction passes to see which one, if any, is best for you.

 WHERE IS THE VESSEL